ulfschneider/dynamic-header/README.md

 ## destroy

-Revert all changes that have been made by DynamicHeader.init();
+Revert all changes that have been made by DynamicHeader;

 [1]: #dynamicheader